enbeee/layouts-builder/README.md

 ## Switching during a show
 - In the app: **Take** sends the current layout to OBS Program; the **Switch** box has a button per saved layout to take it straight to Program.
-- In Companion: see [COMPANION.md](COMPANION.md) — one button per layout scene.
+- In Companion: one button per layout scene.

 ## How it maps onto OBS
 - A box `{pos, size, crop}` (normalized 0–1) → scene-item transform with